(*) Last updated by James Pro on Sept 07th, 2018.

 In addition, there is one very important thing that you need to know, is to preserve your meat for long term with the highest quality.
 To do that, I recommend using the best Foodsaver vacuum sealer for your kitchen or a dedicated foodsaver for your game.

-Each kind of knife is made for a specific purpose and specific item.
+Each kind of knife is made for a specific purpose and a particular item.

-- To debone game animals means working with tough meat and huge bones you have to go around on.
+- To debone game animals means working with tough meat and large bones you have to go around on.

-- To fillet a fish, you have to be gentler and use small knife so as not to bruise or inadvertently cut through the flesh (read more my reviews on the best electric fillet knives).
+- To fillet a fish, you have to be gentler and use the best electric fillet knife with a small blade so as not to bruise or inadvertently cut through the flesh.

 If like to clean my own meat whether it is my brother-in-law’s prized catch, or a discounted meat from the butcher.
 When I buy un-cleaned meat, I save money, and when I do the cleaning, I am sure it is really clean.
 I can also cut up to pieces to my preference, and along the way, I think of my menu.